Reviewed by: Roshni Koli, MD, and Jeffrey Shahidullah, PhD

 According to the United Nations Educational, Scientific and Cultural Organization (UNESCO), nearly 1.6 billion youth, 90% of which are school-aged children, have been affected by the school closures related to the COVID-19 pandemic.
 While your child’s school may have reopened since the beginning of the pandemic, it’s likely that significant changes in terms of social interaction and learning have taken place.

 But changes to the learning environment aren’t the only adjustments children are having to make as a result of the current public health crisis.
 Adjusting to new schedules and routines, adhering to CDC recommendations and guidelines, such as wearing a mask and social distancing, and witnessing how parents and other family members have been affected by the virus are all examples of changes children may be struggling with during this time.
 And as much as we may hope for a return to the way things used to be, it may not happen as soon as we’d like.

 So, how can you help your child navigate their current situation all the while encouraging their independence and helping them maintain mental and emotional health despite the unwelcome changes and adjustments they are experiencing due to COVID-19?
-Roshni Koli, MD, board-certified child and adolescent psychiatrist, and Jeffrey Shahidullah, PhD, licensed pediatric psychologist, both practicing in UT Health Austin Pediatric Psychiatry at Dell Children’s, weighed in on how parents and children can make the best of this ongoing situation.
+Roshni Koli, MD, board-certified child and adolescent psychiatrist, and Jeffrey Shahidullah, PhD, licensed pediatric psychologist, both practicing in UT Health Austin Pediatric Psychiatry at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, weighed in on how parents and children can make the best of this ongoing situation.

 How are children affected by change?